 6. Add Picmonic

 We know mnemonics work.
 The Picmonic learning system has shown to increase retention 331 percent!
 So for all of the possible tools and resources to use for your visual studying practices, be sure to incorporate them into your notes.
 Print out your Picmonics if you are a pen and paper kind of studier.
-Regardless, be sure to include whatever visual resource that compliments and helps solidify the information you have in your notes.
+Regardless, be sure to include whatever visual resource that complements and helps solidify the information you have in your notes.

 Here’s a quick infographic you can download so you’ll never forget: